mikoa001/smart-air-sensor/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request and I will reveiw it within 1-2 weeks.

-## Acknowledgments

-- Adafruit for excellent sensor libraries
-- SparkFun for SCD4x support
-- PlatformIO for streamlined development